MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/maintain-servers.md

 It's now safe to pause and restart other servers in the cluster.

-## Update Azure Stack HCI nodes offline
+## Patch Azure Stack HCI nodes offline

-Use the following steps to patch your Azure Stack HCI system quickly.
 If there is a critical security update that you need applied quickly or you need to ensure patching completes in your maintenance window, this method may be for you.
-This process brings down the Azure Stack HCI cluster, patches it, and brings it all up again.
+This process brings down the Azure Stack HCI cluster, patches the servers, and brings it all up again.
 The trade-off is downtime to the hosted resources.

 1. Plan your maintenance window.
 2. Take the virtual disks offline.